ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-instructor.rst

 | When importing from other courses, instructors can view a list of competencies from all courses they have access to.
   They can sort the list based on all fields except for competency description.
   They can also filter the list through the *Competency Search* at the top of the page, which can be expanded for advanced search options.
-| All selected competencies are displayed in the *Selected Competencies* table and can be de-selected again by clicking on the trash icon.
+| All selected competencies are displayed in the *Selected Competencies* table and can be de-selected again by clicking on the trash bin icon.
   Finally, instructors can select if they also want to import the relations between the imported competencies.

 |instructor-import-competencies|